Rendering Fat: How to Make Tallow, Lard and Schmaltz

 Rendering fat is a traditional skill that involves slowly cooking down animal fats and it’s making a comeback in homestead kitchens.
 It’s easy to do, affordable, and provides a versatile fat source for high-heat cooking and making things like candles, soap, and skin care products!

-Another thing that I love about using animal fats is that it can be sourced locally vs using imported fats such as coconut, olive, or avocado oil.
+Another thing that’s great about using animal fats is that they can be sourced locally vs using imported fats such as coconut, olive, or avocado oil.
 It’s also an excellent nose-to-tail eating strategy!

 3 wooden spoons in a row, each holding a scoop of different rendered fats (schmaltz, bacon grease and tallow)